Tuam Ireland Babies Remains Found In Mass Graves, #Tuambabies Trending

 — Christian Wallace (@wormwithdagger) March 4, 2017

-According to NPR, despite the information that aged the bodies through carbon dating, there is no cause of death given for the Tuam remains that were of children.
+According to NPR, despite the information that aged the bodies through carbon dating, there is no cause of death given for the Tuam remains.
 The remains were all found stuffed in sewage treatment works, but it is unclear whether the various chambers were ever actually used for that purpose.

-The rumors that existed around Tuam before the excavation were that there were the remains of several children in a septic tank around the Tuam home for unwed mothers, but nobody expected to find the remains of around eight hundred babies and children in the system around where the home stood.
+The rumors that existed around Tuam before the excavation were that there were the remains of several children in a septic tank around the Tuam home for unwed mothers, but nobody expected to find the remains of around 800 babies and children in the system around where the home stood.

-The Tuam home was previously surrounded by an eight foot wall that enclosed the area where the remains were found.
+The Tuam home was previously surrounded by an eight-foot wall that enclosed the area where the remains were found.

 How do you think the babies and children whose remains were found in Tuam actually died?